sujoncse1803100/TechnoFix-task/README.md

 React Todo List App

 Overview:
 This project is a simple and responsive Todo List application built using React.
 The app allows users to manage their tasks by adding, editing, marking as completed, and deleting tasks.
-Each task has a status (completed or incomplete) and a priority (low, medium, high) represented by different colors.
+Each task has a status (completed or incomplete) and a priority (low, medium, high).

 Features: